1ntroverted/1ntroverted/README.md

 # About me

-- sunrin internet high school's worst input and upcoming worst output
+- sunrin internet high school's worst input and upcoming worst output 💀
-- I am lazy
-- I HATE learning things.
-- Future Baeksu

-# status

-- I have 16474748393 things to study and I'm fucked up
-- I'm going to hangang

 # I can use ___

-- Nothing yet
+- Nothing
-- I'm sorry mom

 # I made ___